-This article applies to the Page builder in all BEE Pro plans.
+This article applies to the Page builder in all plans.

-When we first released the BEE builder, only web-safe fonts were available.
-Starting with the BEE 2.1.2 release, we added some popular web fonts.
+When we first released the builder, only web-safe fonts were available.
+We added some popular web fonts.
 Since then, we've also added the option to use your own custom web fonts.

 Web fonts can add personality to your emails while keeping your design accessible.
 Unfortunately, not all email clients support them.
 Review this article to learn more about how web fonts display in different email clients.

 Most online text editors include the same small set of available fonts.
 Why a small set, and why only these fonts?
 Because they are the ones typically installed on your device.
 These fonts are usually referred to as "web-safe" fonts.
 Sometimes they are also called "default" or "system" fonts.

 All devices come with a selection of fonts provided by the operating system.
 Over time, other fonts may have been added through applications that you've installed.
 You may have even manually added fonts to your device!

 As you can imagine, the resulting list of installed fonts can vary significantly from one device to another.
 However, a small subset of fonts is almost always found on any device.
 These are what we refer to as web-safe fonts:

 - "safe" because they are available on pretty much every device.